BostonBSD/BostonBSD/README.md

 >*His statue is at the top of a mountain, her statue is at the bottom.
 They exist in perpetuity, equally, until the end of humanity.*

->*When speaking of the kinematics, the position graphs between two rides must be equal.*
+>*When speaking of the kinematics, the area under the position graphs between two rides must be equal.*

 >*However, no one wants velocity to be excessive.*